Synchronized Shifting - the complete guide

 Specifically: the point at which the bike shifts from the big to small ring can only be set to the last two sprockets or cogs on the cassette.

 Those white boxes under the 50T/Top column are the gears you can move the light blue coloured box to - this is the gear at which the bike will shift from the big to small ring.
 As you can tell from the image, this limitation is only there when using FD-6870 (or FD-9070).
 When you use FD-R9150 or FD-R8050, you can choose the shift point from a much wider range of gears.

 This actually put me off using Synchro Shift on my 6870 bike for a while and I switched to semi-synchro.
 After a while I switched back to (full) Synchro and learned to live with its limitations.
-Whether or not this works for you is ultimately up you, but it's good to know.
+Whether or not this works for you is ultimately up to you, but it's good to know.

 Did you manage to set up your synchronized shifting?
 Do you have any questions?
 Let me know or post a comment below.